hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 ### R script

 We are going to **walk through an R script which contains the lines of code required to generate the report.** There are very few lines of code and so we will briefly explain what each line is doing, so the script is not a complete black box.

-Let's start with a shebang line.
+Let's start with a **shebang line**.
 Note that this is different from that which we used for our bash shell scripts.

 ```
 #!/usr/bin/env Rscript